Agatha Harkness: The Daughters of Liberty

-Agatha Harkness later appears as a member of the Daughters of Liberty where she taught magic to its members.
-At the time when Captain America figured out that Dryad is a revived Peggy Carter, Agatha teleported herself to inform him that the threats that the Daughters of Liberty have been facing are connected with Aleksander Lukin's sister Alexa.
-Agatha later briefed the Daughters of Liberty's latest recruit Shuri about the situation involving Selene having Sharon Carter's soul.
-She then proceeded to transport herself, Sharon's Iron Patriot appearance, and Shuri to where Selene is located.
+Agatha Harkness later appears as a member of the Daughters of Liberty, teaching magic to its members.
+At the time when Captain America figured out that Dryad is a revived Peggy Carter, Harkness teleported herself to inform him that the threats that the Daughters of Liberty have been facing are connected with Aleksander Lukin's wife Alexa.
+Harkness later briefed the Daughters of Liberty's latest recruit Shuri about the situation involving Selene having Sharon Carter's soul.
+She then proceeded to transport herself, Carter, and Shuri to where Selene is located.

 Midnight Suns

 During the battle with Corina (now calling herself Korrosion), a gigantic explosion of energy was unleashed due to the Black Mirror's destruction and neither Korrosion or Agatha Harkness were anywhere to be found.
 It later turns out that the explosion had sent them back to their homeworlds where they belong.
-Agatha discovers that by absorbing the Mirror's energy, she has been restored to her physical and mental prime and is now a young woman again.
+Harkness discovers that by absorbing the Mirror's energy, she has been restored to her physical and mental prime and is now a young woman again.
 She briefly goes into hiding as she adjusts to her new body.